Sorel Pop-up 荣获 Shop! 全球大奖

 Maximizing Impact in a Small Footprint

-Faced with the challenge of creating an impactful, experiential, and fun environment within a limited space, MG2/The Lionesque Group leveraged expertise in retail design and build management to develop a next-generation in-store experience.
+Faced with the challenge of creating an impactful, experiential, and fun environment within a limited space, MG2/The Lionesque Group leveraged expertise in retail design and construction management to develop a next-generation in-store experience.
 The team designed three test stations that showcased the mirror and its innovative technology, complete with custom cabinets, ottomans, and a rear-illuminated back panel.

 Rear-illuminated back panel in the FITURE retail space Caption: The rear-illuminated back panel highlights the innovative technology of the FITURE mirror